Dude food

-Dude food is a food trend largely consisting of heavy, meaty dishes that are thought to appeal to men or express masculinity.
-Dishes such as hamburgers, hot dogs, or barbecue ribs may be considered dude food, though dude food versions of these dishes often distinguish themselves with exaggerated use of specific ingredients such as whiskey, barbecue sauce, bacon, or cheese.
+Dude food is a 21st century food trend largely consisting of heavy, meaty dishes that are thought to appeal to men or express masculinity.
+Dishes such as hamburgers, hot dogs, or barbecue ribs may also be considered dude food, though dude food versions of these dishes often distinguish themselves with exaggerated use of specific ingredients such as whiskey, barbecue sauce, bacon, or cheese.

 Development

 It is thought that the dude food trend originated in the early 2000s, most likely in the southern region of the United States.

 A common theory is that the trend arose from the food truck and street food movements, which are defined by their offerings of easily accessible comfort food.
 The trend expanded as a social media phenomenon, and its associated term was eventually added to the Collins dictionary in 2016.
-Dude food has inspired a growing number of academic and non-academic literature with titles such as Dudefood: A Guy's Guide to Cooking Kick-Ass Food And Dude Food: Recipes for the Modern Guy.
+Dude food has inspired a growing number of academic and non-academic literature.
 Although the trend has spread widely within the public consciousness, journalists, bloggers, and academics have struggled to coin a precise, widely accepted definition for “dude food.”
 The various proposed definitions share elements such as that of gender stereotypes, the predominance of meat-heavy dishes, and the exclusion of “feminine” types of food.

 Increased awareness of the implications of high cholesterol diets, alongside other recent health findings suggesting that men are twice as likely as women to suffer severe heart problems, appear to have broadened dude food offerings to encompass light, vegetable-based options.

 Geographical diffusion

-The trend is said to have originated in North America, and following its success, the trend has geographically expanded into other countries, reaching Europe, Oceania, and Asia.
-This concept also arrived in the United Kingdom, where it has influenced a number of “dude food” inspired restaurants which mix their British national dishes with “dude food” characteristics.
+The trend is said to have originated in North America, and following its success, expanded into other countries, reaching Europe, Oceania, and Asia.
+This concept also arrived in the United Kingdom, where it has influenced a number of dude food inspired restaurants which mix British national dishes with dude food characteristics.

-The same appears to be happening also in Australia, as a result of the dissatisfaction with fast food and the demand for higher-quality, but not necessarily 'healthy' food.
+The trend has also appeared particularly in Australia, as a result of dissatisfaction with fast food and the demand for higher-quality, but not necessarily "healthy" food.

-Dude food was considered to be one of the fastest-growing trends in the year 2018, soon arriving also in Japan, Influencing the usual healthy rice and fish-based cuisine and combining it with the more heavy and greasy style.
+Dude food was considered to be one of the fastest-growing trends in the year 2018.
+The arrival of dude food in Japan influenced the usual nutritious rice and fish-based cuisine by combining it with the more heavy and greasier style of dude food.